prentissw/obsidian-charted-roots/README.md

 Future versions will support exporting your research back to GEDCOM format, ensuring portability and compatibility with dedicated genealogy software.

+## 🎨 Advanced Styling with Advanced Canvas

+Canvas Roots is designed to be fully compliant with the [JSON Canvas 1.0 specification](https://jsoncanvas.org/), ensuring maximum portability and compatibility across Canvas viewers and editors.
+All styling features provided by Canvas Roots work within the standard specification.

+For users who want additional styling capabilities beyond the spec (such as border styles, advanced path rendering, or custom shapes), Canvas Roots works seamlessly alongside the [Advanced Canvas](https://github.com/Developer-Mike/obsidian-advanced-canvas) plugin.

+### Canvas Roots Built-in Styling

+Canvas Roots provides comprehensive styling options that work within the JSON Canvas standard:

+**Node Coloring:**
+- **Gender-based**: Green for male, purple for female (genealogy convention)
+- **Generation-based**: Different colors for each generation level (creates visual layers)
+- **Monochrome**: No coloring (neutral theme)

+**Edge Styling:**
+- **Arrow styles**: Directed (→), bidirectional (↔), or undirected (—)
+- **Separate controls**: Configure parent-child and spouse relationships independently
+- **Edge colors**: Choose from Obsidian's 6 preset colors or theme default

+All these settings are accessible in Settings → Canvas Roots → Canvas styling, and can be applied to existing trees using the "Regenerate canvas" feature (right-click any canvas file).

+### Using Advanced Canvas Plugin

+The [Advanced Canvas](https://github.com/Developer-Mike/obsidian-advanced-canvas) plugin adds styling features beyond the JSON Canvas spec, such as:

+- **Border styles**: Solid, dashed, dotted borders for cards
+- **Advanced path rendering**: Additional edge styling options
+- **Custom shapes**: Circle nodes, hexagons, and more
+- **Enhanced visual effects**: Shadows, gradients, and other CSS-based styling

+**Installation:**

+1. Install Advanced Canvas from Obsidian Community Plugins
+2. Both plugins work independently and complement each other
+3. Canvas Roots handles layout and genealogical relationships
+4. Advanced Canvas provides additional visual styling options

+**Important Notes:**

+- Advanced Canvas features may not be portable to other Canvas viewers
+- Canvas files styled with Advanced Canvas will still open in any Canvas viewer, but advanced styling may not appear
+- Canvas Roots features (node colors, arrow styles, edge colors) remain fully portable as they use the standard spec

+**Recommended Workflow:**

+1. Generate family trees using Canvas Roots (handles layout, relationships, standard styling)
+2. Apply Advanced Canvas styling if desired (borders, custom shapes, enhanced visuals)
+3. Use "Regenerate canvas" to update tree structure and relationships while preserving manually applied Advanced Canvas styling

+This approach gives you the best of both worlds: standards-compliant genealogical layouts from Canvas Roots, plus optional enhanced styling from Advanced Canvas.

 ## 📚 Documentation